jgrillotsf/sfresume/README.md

 Build your resume on the force.com platform with Salesforce DX and CumulusCI.
 This app pre-installs SDOCS for the Resume (template is in the scripts/SDOCS folder).

+## Branching Strategy
+The following branches are used in this Repo:
+* main - Production Branch
+* release/ - Release Branch
+* beta/ - Beta Release Branch
+* feature/ - Feature branch

 ## Development

 To work on this project in a scratch org: